Adel Gafaiti

-Adel Mohamed Nourredine Gafaiti (born 16 July 1994) is a footballer who plays as a centre-back for Croatian Second Football League side NK Sesvete.
+Adel Mohamed Nourredine Gafaiti (born 16 July 1994) is a professional footballer who plays as a centre-back.
 Born in France, he represented Algeria at youth international level.

 Early career

 Rangers

 Gafaiti began his career in the youth team at Nancy before joining Rangers in 2011, for whom he also played youth team football.
 However, after only one season in Scotland, Gafaiti was among nine players to be released upon their contract coming to an end in the summer due to the ongoing process of the club's administration.

 Norwich City

 During summer 2012, Gafaiti moved to Premier League side Norwich City from Rangers.
 He made 24 appearances for the Norwich U-21 side.
 On 1 July 2013, he was called up to the senior squad but made no appearances.
 Despite not making a first team appearance, Gafaiti was linked a move away from Norwich City, as clubs from Europe were keen to sign him.

 During the January 2014 transfer window, Gafaiti moved to Football League One side Oldham Athletic on a season long loan.
-He made his debut on 22 March 2014 on a 1-0 home victory against Crawley Town, coming on in added time.
+He made his debut on 22 March 2014 on a 1–0 home victory against Crawley Town, coming on in added time.
 Only just making one appearance, it was announced on 22 April that Gafaiti had returned to his parent club.
 After returning to his Norwich City, Gafaiti signed a two-year contract.
-Gafaiti continued to be in the club's development squad until his release at the end of the 2015-16 season.
+Gafaiti continued to be in the club's development squad until his release at the end of the 2015–16 season.